-All students must undertake a field experience for 3-5 semester hours, based on the field experience responsibilities (64 clock hours per semester hour in a 16-week semester).
+All students must undertake a field experience for 3-5 semester hours, based on the field experience responsibilities (64 clock hours equals one semester hour).
 The field experience must be practical, applied and public health in orientation, and should preferably be with an organized public, not for profit, or private agency.
 The field experience need not be an unpaid internship.
 Working with his/her advisor, and with the latter's signed approval the student must submit a detailed (but brief) field experience proposal to the field site preceptor.
 Students must obtain signed agreements with the agency and the on-site supervisor.
 Final evaluations are required of both the supervisor and the student, and must be signed by the student's academic advisor.
 Final Student and Supervisor Evaluation Forms must be given to the advisor for review and signature in order to obtain a grade for IPHS 650.

-NOTE: MPH students in the MCH Epidemiology program are required to conduct their practica at a state or local public health agency.
+NOTE: MPH students in the MCH Epidemiology program are required to conduct their practicum at a state or local public health agency.